constantinpape/elf/README.md

 ## Installation

-Install the package from source via
+Install the package from source and in development mode via
 ```
-python setup.py install
+pip install -e .
 ```
 or via conda
 ```